reallyrehan/flask-fileexplorer/README.md

 - [ ] Add Breadcrumb path
 - [ ] Back Button
 - [x] Add a proper Config file for all configrations hidden, favorites, login
-- [ ] Add Exit Button
+- [x] Add Exit Button
 - [ ] Describe how to get your own IP address for Mac, Windows, Linux
 - [ ] Add username and create a log file to track accesses and each executed instruction
-- [ ] Add homepage for selecting available Drives
+- [x] Add option for selecting available Drives